There was even a famous song, which declared that learning to love yourself is the greatest love of all.

 (Shame on that songstress.
-As someone with a religious background, she should have known that learning to love God is the greatest love of all.
+As a non-Jew with a church background, she should have known that learning to love God is the greatest love of all.
 But Hollywood corrupts everything.
 Oh well.)

 Self-love & self-esteem were supposed to go hand-in-hand to cultivate a positive self-image, thereby making you a better person.

 Yet as time went by, many “experts” realized that self-love did not actually lead to the good behavior they’d predicted.
 And many bad people (narcissists, for example) possess a falsely positive self-image and esteem themselves too highly.

 That was better, but I still couldn’t help noticing that the concept of self-love (self-esteem, self-compassion, etc.) didn’t seem to exist within all the millennia of scholarship contained within Judaism.

 Yes, there is ONE passage commonly lifted out of Gates of Teshuvah to promote self-love & self-esteem.
 (Basically, it explains something like how low self-esteem can lead a person to compensate by puffing up himself with fake attributes and arrogance.)

 But it seemed that if self-love was an essential part of self-growth, Chazal would’ve mentioned it somewhere – and somewhere easily found.